mitsuba-renderer/drjit/docs/freeze.rst

 whether they would later remain constant or not.
 This will lead to higher memory usage and may also worsen performance of the kernel itself.

-When possible, it is recommended to use opaque JIT variables for inputs that are known to change across calls.
+When possible, it is therefore recommended to **use opaque JIT variables for inputs that are known to change across calls**.

 To help track changing inputs, Dr.Jit can provide a list of such changing literals and their "paths" in the input arguments if they are detected: